 - Enabled (yes, true, or 1): The connector encrypts all communication with the SQL Server instance. - Disabled (no, false, or 0): The connector does not encrypt communication with the SQL Server instance.

-For information about configuring identity verification between the connector and the server, see CA Certificate on page 46 and Trust Server Certificate on page 53.
+For information about configuring identity verification between the connector and the server, see CA Certificate and Trust Server Certificate.

 Log Level